Santa Fe YouthBuild

 info@santafeyouthworks.org

-Santa Fe YouthBuild Programs
+Santa Fe YouthBuild Program

 Santa Fe YouthBuild students alternate between classroom days and job site days.
 In the classroom students work with our skilled GED instructors to work towards attaining their GED, taking practice tests and real GED subject test based on individual goals and preparedness.
-Santa Fe YouthBuild hosts construction and construction plus programs that support students in gaining both transferrable and technical skills as they work through their year in the YouthBuild program.
-YouthWorks assists program graduates with job search assistance and placement and ongoing support services including counseling and case management for one-year after the student’s graduation from the program.

 GED Instruction and Attainment